openpmix/pmix-tests/prrte/debug/README.md

 The tcfilter program uses regular expressions to match the variable data, extract it from the output text and rewrite it as a consistent string.

-The tcfilter utility maintains simple sequential arrays of strings to match, one per variable data class; namespace, pid, and hostname.
-As new unique strings of each class are found, they are added to the appropriate array.
+The tcfilter utility maintains a simple sequential array of strings to match for namespaces.
+As new unique strings of each class are found, they are added to the array.
 The re-written text is a tag, such as **@NS&lt;n&gt;** where n is the array index of the original string.
+Pids and hostnames, which also vary with each run are found and converted to @PID&LT;?&GT; and @HOST&LT;?&GT;

 Test case output may not be structured to be easily machine parsable.
 Therefore, consideration should be given to structuring that output so it can be more reliably parsed.
+Also, namespaces, hostnmes and pids should be formatted to match existing patterns whenever possible.

+## Generating New Baselines
+New baselines may be required if the CI test output changes as a result of bug fixes or functional changes.

+There is a baseline file for stdout and stderr for each testcase.
+For instance the attach testcase has files named **attach.stdout.baseline** and **attach.stderr.baseline**

+When a testcase is run, it generates output files for stdout and stderr, for instance **attach.stdout** and **attach.stderr**.

+To update a bseline file, examine the corresponding new testcase output file to verify results are expected, and if the results are correct, then rename the testcase output file to the name of the corresponsing baseline file and commit the new baseline files to the git repository.

+Note that if a tool/debugger testcase has its output changed, then the baseline files must be committed and merged to the test case repository master branch before CI test execution will be successful.